Generic name: somatropin (soe-ma-TROE-pin, E-KOH-lye dee-rived)

 - Scoliosis (abnormally curved spine)—Use with caution.
 May make these conditions worse.

 - Diabetes, or a family history of—Use with caution.
 May prevent insulin or other drugs for diabetes from working properly.

 - Turner syndrome—Use with caution.
 May increase risk of having serious problems (eg, pancreas, thyroid, or heart and blood vessel problems, ear or hearing disorders, diabetes, increased pressure in the head, and bone problems such as dislocation in the hip bone or scoliosis).

-somatropin, e-coli derived comes with a patient information insert.
-Read and follow the instructions in the insert carefully.
+Somatropin, e-coli derived comes with a patient information insert.
+Read and follow the instructions carefully.
 Ask your doctor if you have any questions.